tkurtbond/tkurtbond.github.io/posts/2008/07/27/the-tactile-fun-of-rpgs.rst

 .. slug: the-tactile-fun-of-rpgs
 .. date: 2008-07-27 11:09:27 UTC-05:00
 .. tags: rpg,gaming
-.. category: gaming
+.. category: gaming/rpg
 .. link:
 .. description:
 .. type: text

-I've found that, for an abstract game that can take place just in your head, there can be a lot of **tacticle** fun to RPGs.
+I've found that, for an abstract game that can take place just in your head, there can be a lot of **tactile** fun to RPGs.
 Rolling dice and moving miniatures are the obvious ones, but there are others.
 Gaming tokens (glass “stones” ) are used by many games and gamers, either as a component of the system or informally by the gamers for